A dynamical model for IRAS 00500+6713: the remnant of a type Iax supernova SN 1181 hosting a double degenerate merger product WD J005311: Dynamical Model

-Here we construct a dynamical model of \iras~for interpreting the currently observed X-ray properties.
-The schematic picture of the overall structure is shown in Figure \ref{fig:model}.
-We assume that the inner shocked region is produced by the interaction between the ejecta of SN 1181, set to be launched at $t = 0$, and the wind from the central WD that started blowing at $t = t_\mathrm{w}$.
-On the other hand, the outer shocked region is produced by the interaction between the SN ejecta and the surrounding ISM.
-We follow the dynamical evolution of the inner and outer X-ray nebulae from the onset of the SN explosion ($t = 0$) through $t = 845\,\mathrm{yr}$ ($t=840$ yr corresponds to A.D.
-2021) to determine the characteristic quantities of the system, i.e., the explosion energy $E_\mathrm{ej}$ and the ejecta mass $M_\mathrm{ej}$ of SN 1181 and the timing $t_\mathrm{w}$ of the launch of the wind that reproduce the X-ray properties.
+In the previous section, we have determined the amounts and spatial extents of the X-ray emitting plasma in the inner and outer nebulae of \iras, i.e., the emission measures ($\mathrm{EM}_\mathrm{in}$ and $\mathrm{EM}_\mathrm{out}$) and the {angular radii} ($\theta_\mathrm{in}$ and $\theta_\mathrm{out}$).
+Here we construct a dynamical model of \iras~for interpreting the currently observed X-ray properties {assuming that this nebula is the remnant of SN 1181}. {}{The schematic picture of the overall structure is shown in the right part of Figure \ref{fig:model}.} The inner shocked region is produced by the interaction between the ejecta of SN 1181, set to be launched at $t = 0$, and the wind from the central WD that started blowing at $t = t_\mathrm{w}$.
+On the other hand, the outer shocked region is produced by the interaction between the SN ejecta and the surrounding ISM. {A comparison between this schematic picture and the observed image is shown on the left of Figure \ref{fig:model}.} We follow the dynamical evolution of the inner and outer X-ray nebulae from the onset of the SN explosion ($t = 0$) through $t = 845\,\mathrm{yr}$ ($t=840$ yr corresponds to A.D.
+2021) to determine the characteristic quantities of the system, i.e., the {ejecta kinetic} energy $E_\mathrm{ej}$ and the ejecta mass $M_\mathrm{ej}$ of SN 1181 and the timing $t_\mathrm{w}$ of the launch of the wind that reproduce the X-ray properties.

 We note that other than EMs and $\theta$s, there are observed properties of \iras ~that might be useful to constrain the model.
-For example, the electron temperatures $kT_\mathrm{e}$ and the ionization timescales $\tau$ have been estimated.
-In addition, the previous mid-infrared observations determined the angular size $\theta_\mathrm{d}$ of the dust-rich ring and the expansion velocity $v_\mathrm{SII}$ of the infrared halo~\citep{2019Natur.569..684G,2021ApJ...918L..33R}.
-We mainly use these pieces of information to check which models fit the EMs and $\theta$s of the X-ray nebulae and satisfy conditions required from these observations.
+For example, the electron temperatures $k_\mathrm{B}T_\mathrm{e}$ and the ionization timescales $\tau$ have been estimated.
+In addition, the previous mid-infrared observations determined the angular radius $\theta_\mathrm{d}$ of the dust-rich ring~\citep{2019Natur.569..684G}, and the {expansion velocity of the shock-excited ejecta $v_\mathrm{SII}$}~\citep{2021ApJ...918L..33R}.
+We mainly use these pieces of information to verify the model that fits the EMs and $\theta$s of the X-ray nebulae.
 The ranges of physical parameters that best reproduce the X-ray observations are listed in Table \ref{tab:param}.